 When should my child be vaccinated?

-Recommendations about when to have your child vaccinated change from time to time.
-You can get a copy of the most current child and adolescent vaccination schedules from an organization such as the American Academy of Family Physicians or the American Academy of Pediatrics, or you can ask your family doctor.
-Vaccinations usually start when your child is 2 months old and most are finished by the time he or she is 6 years old.
+Recommendations about when to have your child vaccinated changes from time to time.
+You can get a copy of the most current child and adolescent vaccination schedules from an organization, such as the American Academy of Family Physicians, the Centers for Disease Control and Prevention (CDC), or you can ask your family doctor.
+Your child usually receives their first vaccine soon after they are born.

 Are there any reasons my child should not be vaccinated?